parzanini/Shopify/README.md

 -The NavBar seems to be working properly; need to add transitions.
 -Created the base for the other pages and started on the footer.

+28/12/2023

+-Footer completed; additional functions will be added later.